PhOmena/short-codes/README.md

 ## ✏️ About the project

 This is an a repository for my experience working with Python.
-Who never thought
+Who never thought...
 ##### "How does this functionality works?",
 ##### "What was the library to build that...?".
-So, I have decided to put in this repository all the thinks you can do and how you do with Python.
+So, I have decided to put in this repository all the things you can do and how you do with Python.
 I hope you enjoy it.

 ## Automation